Centralized Monitoring using Excel and R

 Documenting Risk Management Processes

 Tools and processes for the implementation Central Monitoring require supporting documents.
 A Quality Risk Management Plan (IQRMP) presents the quality management strategy including the activities of risk-assessment, KRI calculations and central monitoring which are to be implemented in the course of study.
-Central Monitoring Reports contains periodic analysis of risk signal that are communicated to stakeholders and ensures the traceability of the central monitoring process.
 Validation Plans and associated validation scripts ensure the proper working of risk calculation tools.
 User manuals supports the transfer of knowledge between staff assigned to the operation of risk calculation tools.
-Templates offered with the RI Calculator greatly reduces the work required to produce these documents.
+Central Monitoring Reports contains periodic analysis of risk signal that are communicated to stakeholders and ensures the traceability of the central monitoring process.
+XLSMetrics can assist in the production of those documents.